vasanthsathya/omnia/docs/source/OmniaInstallGuide/Maintenance/cleanup.rst

 3. **Hierarchical, HA** configuration

 a. **When executed from the Primary OIM node:**

     * Disables boot options on:

         i.
 All service nodes
         ii.
 The passive OIM node

     * Reboots:

         i.
 All service nodes
         ii.
 Passive OIM node

     * Cleans up containers, log files, and metadata from the **primary** OIM node.
     * Updates firewall ports on the **primary** OIM node to its default setting.

-    b. **When executed from the OIM-HA node:** (previously passive, now active due to failover):
+b. **When executed from the OIM-HA node:** (previously passive, now active due to failover)

     * Disables boot options on all service nodes (including passive)
     * Reboots all service nodes
     * Cleans up containers, log files, and metadata from **both OIM nodes** (active and passive).
     * Updates firewall ports on **both OIM nodes** (active and passive) to its default setting.

 Playbook execution
 -------------------